 Those who are under the age of 65 are eligible for Medicare in certain circumstances.

 Medicaid, unlike Medicare, is a program of health coverage for certain individuals with low incomes, in which eligibility and enrollment is administered on the state level of government.
-Because the Medicaid program is administered on a state lever, there are actually 50 different Medicaid programs.
-Eligibility requirements for Medicaid are much more strict that the requirements for Medicare.
+Because the Medicaid program is administered on a state level, there are actually 50 different Medicaid programs.
+Eligibility requirements for Medicaid are much more strict than the requirements for Medicare.
 Specific requirements vary by state.
 Most states however require recipients to have less that $2,000 in liquid assets to qualify.
 Medicaid is also used to provide coverage for: children, pregnant women, and people with disabilities.

 Medicaid is often used to provide funding for long-term care that is not covered by Medicare.
 However, Medicaid is geared to be a “last resort” to those with no other mean of paying necessary bills.
 In most cases patients do not have to pay any fees, however co-pays are sometimes required.

 Coverage for specific services vary from state to state.
 However, the federal government mandates the the following services be covered by Medicaid when necessary.

 - Pediatric services